davidenkoim/ide-plugin/README.md

 ## Usage

+- Go to `Analyze/Train Project Id Model` to train model on an opened project.

-When a caret stands on a variable you can click `Alt+Enter` and choose `Suggest variable's name`.
+- When a caret stands on a variable you can click `Alt+Enter` and choose `Suggest variable name`.
 Plugin will show you a list of consistent names for this variable.

 ## Features